pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

  1. Throw an error.
  2. Continue without throwing an error.
 All the native `Date` methods we use will return `NaN` in this situation, so our `DateTime` properties and methods will propagate this behavior automatically.

-Don't think too hard about what the reasoning is behind these choices, because there isn't that much reasoning behind them.
+Don't think too hard about what the reasoning is behind these choices, because there isn't much reasoning behind them.
 I made these choices mostly so that I could demonstrate how to write tests that expect errors to be thrown and tests that expect `NaN`.
 In any case, regardless of what behavior we might decide on, we should write tests that codify that behavior - so here we go:

 ```javascript
 it("throws an error when called with a single non-Date argument", function () {